ncl11/deep-record-linkage/README.rst

 During training the user can observe the progress of the loss and accuracy for both the match/non-match classifier and the dataset classifier similar to training a standard keras model.
 If the dataset classifier is getting very high accuracy it means that the output of the BiGRU is significantly different between the source and target datasets.
 If this is the case, the BiGRU is not learning dataset independent internal representations.
 This can be corrected by adjusting the weights for the classifiers (last 2 arguments).
 The hyperparameters can be adjusted if the results are poor and the method can then be rerun.

 After the user is satisfied with the performance of the adaptation model, we enter the active/self learning phase of the process.
 The target model must be constructed first because we will use it to predict on the unlabeled data.
 The BiGRU and match/non-match MLP layers from the adaptation model are used in the target model.
-The build_target_model() function takes the following arguments:
+The build_target_model() function takes the following parameters:

   Parameters
     transfer : bool